Safeguarding and Child Protection Policy

 The Prevent Duty

-As with other safeguarding issues, staff will be alert to changes in children’s behaviour which could indicate that they may be in need of help or protection.
-Staff will use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL making a referral using the agreed local Prevent referral procedures.
+As with other safeguarding risks, staff will be alert to changes in children’s behaviour which could indicate that they may be in need of help or protection.
+Staff will use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include our DSL making a referral using the agreed local Prevent referral procedures.

-East Wichel Community Primary School and Nursery’s DSL will also consider whether it is appropriate to share information with any new education setting in advance of the child leaving our school.
+East Wichel Primary School & Nursery’s DSL will also consider whether it is appropriate to share information with any new education setting in advance of the child leaving our school.
 This is to ensure the new setting are able to continue supporting the child through the Channel programme.

 Sharing of Information

-East Wichel Community Primary School and Nursery recognises the need to be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children.
+East Wichel Primary School & Nursery recognises the need to be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children.

-Whilst the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 places duties on organisations and individuals to process personal information fairly and lawfully, they do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
-If staff are unsure, they will contact the DSL to discuss.
-East Wichel Community Primary School and Nursery will use the government’s guidance ‘Information Sharing: Advice for practitioners providing services to children, young people, parents and carers’ (May 2024) to help manage information sharing in their setting.
+Whilst the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm.
+Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children; if unsure, staff should contact the DSL to discuss.
+East Wichel Primary School & Nursery will use the government’s guidance ‘Information Sharing: Advice for practitioners providing services to children, young people, parents and carers’ (2024) to help manage information sharing in their setting.

 Transfer of safeguarding records when a pupil moves to a new setting